 As an integral part of the Nepali courses, participants live with local Nepali families that have been carefully selected by the Centre for Buddhist Studies.
 This provides students with intensive exposure to Nepali language and a chance to experience life among people in the local community.
 Families provide breakfast and dinner to the students.
-Students who wish to not stay with a Tibetan family may choose to opt out of this service and arrange for accommodation and meals on their own.
+Students who wish to not stay with a Nepali family may choose to opt out of this service and arrange for accommodation and meals on their own.

 All applications for the Nepali programs are subject to approval by the Centre for Buddhist Studies.